Analytical Psychology of Football Professional Jungian Football Coaching

-Jungian psychology of football, a new and cutting edge approach being applied by Champions league teams and used in youth football training.
+Jungian psychology of football is a new and cutting edge approach being applied by Champions league teams and used in youth football training.
 Implications for the wider role of football organisations in society as models for the diagnosis and management of trauma and tension in our changing world are highlighted.

-Analytical Psychology of Football: Professional Jungian Football Coaching provides for youth trainers, accessible, scientifically based tools and techniques to develop resilence and sustain motivation in grass roots and elite footballers.
-The values and psychological make up of best in class international trainers are revealed, and commented upon by a Champions League manager.
+Analytical Psycholog y of Football: Professional Jungian Football Coaching provides for youth trainers, accessible, scientifically based tools and techniques to develop resilience and sustain motivation in grass roots and elite footballers.
+The values and psychological make-up of best in class international trainers are revealed, and commented upon by a Champions League manager.
 Theory is traced from the early history of the game through to the present day, equipping trainers with the guiding psychological concepts which are shaping the future of the sport.
-Case examples of how the game can support society through periods of change, and in fact, advance civilization are described.
+Case examples of how the game can support society through periods of change, and in fact, advance civilisation are described.

 Part 1: Warming Up